Marcus Zuerius van Boxhorn

-Marcus Zuerius van Boxhorn (August 28, 1612 – October 3, 1653) was a Dutch scholar (his Latinized name was Marcus Zuerius Boxhornius).
+Marcus Zuerius van Boxhorn (August 28, 1612 – October 3, 1653) was a Dutch scholar (his Latinised name was Marcus Zuerius Boxhornius).
 Born in Bergen op Zoom, he was professor at the University of Leiden.
 He discovered the similarity among Indo-European languages, and supposed the existence of a primitive common language which he called 'Scythian'.
 He included in his hypothesis Dutch, Greek, Latin, Persian, and German, later adding Slavic, Celtic and Baltic languages.
 He excluded languages such as Hebrew from his hypothesis.
 He died in Leiden.

 Indo-Scythian theory

 Boxhorn wrote numerous works, especially about the history of his homeland.

 Marcus Zuërius van Boxhorn was one of the most important historical linguists.
 His Indo-Scythian theory laid the foundation for today's understanding of the Indo-European language family.
 In the 17th century he first investigated a possible genetic relationship mainly in European languages.
 In his opinion, languages such as Greek, Latin, Welsh, German, Russian, Celtic, Turkish, Latvian, Lithuanian and later also Persian had a common original language.
 Van Boxhorn first described his Indo-Scythian theory in 1637 in a letter to his friend Claudius Salmasius, who later added Sanskrit to van Boxhorn's theory.
 In 1647 van Boxhorn published his theory in three parts.

 At that time, many people believed that Hebrew was the original human language.
 This assumption was mostly based on biblical sources.
 Two compatriots of van Boxhorn, Johannes Goropius Becanus (1519–1572) and Adriaan van Schrieck (1560–1621), however, were of the opinion that Dutch was the original language.
 Van Boxhorn rejected this theory and assumed a common original language of Latin, Greek, Germanic, Russian, Welsh, Latvian, Lithuanian, Turkish and Persian, which he named Scythian.
 He did not believe that all languages are derived from a single language.

 Van Boxhorn first publicly postulated his theory in a work about the goddess Nehalennia, whose statues and altars were discovered in January 1647 in the Dutch province of Zeeland.
 Van Boxhorn dealt with the origin of the name of Nehalennia, which had not yet been clarified.
 The first volume of his work van Boxhorn wrote in the form of an open letter to the Countess Amalia of Solms-Braunfels, in the third volume he explained his so-called Indo-Scythian theory and presented evidence for it.